 The String Orchestra is an entry-level ensemble focused on developing musicianship, performance technique/etiquette of the members through performance of standard string orchestra repertoire.
 The group performs at least four times each year.

 The Symphony Orchestra is the core orchestral ensemble focused on preparing students to achieve the highest level of performance of the standard orchestral repertoire and in a variety of orchestral genres.
 This ensemble performs three to four concerts each year.

 The Chamber Orchestra is a specialized ensemble with flexible instrumentation for advanced chamber works, opera, oratorio, and occasional music.
 Members are drawn from the advanced students in the Symphony Orchestra as well as members of the university faculty.

 Several permanent chamber ensembles provide performance opportunities for qualified instrumental students.
-These include a woodwind choir, flute choir, trombone choir, horn choir, tuba-euphonium choir, trumpet choir, handbell choir, percussion ensemble and several smaller chamber groups.
+These include a cello choir, chamber harp ensemble, woodwind choir, flute choir, trombone choir, horn choir, tuba-euphonium choir, trumpet choir, handbell choir, percussion ensemble and several smaller chamber groups.

-The choral program is composed of eight choirs: University Singers, Conductor’s Chorus, Collegiate Choir, Concert Choir, Lyric Choir, Men’s Glee Club, Chorale and Chamber Singers.
+The choral program is composed of seven choirs: University Singers, Collegiate Choir, Concert Choir, Lyric Choir, Chorale and Chamber Singers.